frejanordsiek/hdf5storage/README.rst

        ``dict`` when read.
      * Issue #40.
 Made it so that tests use tempfiles instead of using hardcoded filenames in the local directory.
+     * Issue #41.
+Added tests using the Julia MAT package to check interop with Matlab v7.3 MAT files.
      * Documentation now uses the napoleon extension in Sphinx >= 1.3 as a replacement for numpydoc package.